What's Going On (song): Critical reception

-The pan-European magazine Music & Media named Cyndi's cover of "What's Going On" one of its "records of the week" in its issue dated March 14, 1987, and noted that Cyndi was in "better vocal form" than on her previous single "Change of Heart".
+The pan-European magazine Music & Media named Lauper's cover of "What's Going On" one of its "records of the week" in its issue dated March 14, 1987, and noted that Cyndi was in "better vocal form" than on her previous single "Change of Heart".
+UK publication Music Week called the cover a "gem" and a "sensitive and inspired" version of Marvin Gaye's original, noting that it was "an adventurous choice" for a single that "should do well".

 Chart performance

 "What's Going On" entered the UK Singles Chart the week of March 14, 1987, at number 88.
 It peaked at number 57 which although was a low peak, was ten positions higher than the peak position of Lauper's previous single, "Change of Heart".
 In the United States, the track entered the Billboard Hot 100 at number 63.
 The track would reach a peak position of number 12 on May 9, 1987, in its ninth week.
 The track lasted 13 weeks in total and became her second single to fail to reach the US top ten following "Money Changes Everything".

 "What's Going On" also broke the record for the biggest single-week decline on the American Top 40 radio countdown, falling to number 38 from number 16.
 The track did, however, become a dance hit thanks to club remixes by Shep Pettibone, cracking the top twenty of the Dance Club Songs chart.
 Lauper later stated in her autobiography that she had wished the song performed better.